ermongroup/cs228-notes/preliminaries/applications/index.md

 ## Language Models

 Knowing the probability distribution can also help us model natural langauge utterances.
-In this case, we want to construct a probability distribution $$p(x)$$ over sequences of words or characters $$x$$ that assigns high probability to proper (English) sentences.
+In this case, we want to construct a probability distribution $$P(x)$$ over sequences of words or characters $$x$$ that assigns high probability to proper (English) sentences.
 This distribution can be gathered by using articles from Wikipedia.

 <a id="text-generation"></a>
 ### Generation